-Course: MATH 1310 (College Mathematics for Liberal Arts) [3-3-0]
+Course: MATH 1310 (Contemporary Mathematics) [3-3-0]

-CATALOG DESCRIPTION: An introduction to contemporary mathematical ideas and problem-solving techniques.
+CATALOG DESCRIPTION: An introduction to contemporary mathematical ideas and problemsolving techniques.
 Designed for students requiring one college-level mathematics course.
 This course cannot be applied toward any degree in the Department of Mathematics and Statistics.
 (MATH 1332)